notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 your `Q` function will tell you what to do!

 ## Demo
-In this demo, we learn by taking [100000 steps](https://glitch.com/edit/#!/q-learning?path=index.html:64:6) around the world.
-You can check out that glitch, clone it, and play with the value.
+This is a gridworld!
+It has a goal state, and a blob can move in any direction from any state.
+If you press play before doing any learning, the blob will just walk around randomly.
+If you press the learn button, the blob will take [10000 steps](https://glitch.com/edit/#!/q-learning?path=index.html:64:6) around the world.
+Once it's learnt, you'll see a heatmap of the Q function (the greener the square, the higher its value is).

-If you take far fewer steps (like 5000), you'll see that your policy is still pretty random, so your Roomba will get stuck in circles a lot, far away from the goal.
+You can check out that glitch, clone it, and play with that value.
+If you take far fewer steps (like 5000), you'll see that your policy isn't perfect everywhere around the world (you might see the blob get stuck in circles a lot, far away from the goal, because it hasn't explored that area well enough yet).
 <iframe class="otter" src="https://q-learning.glitch.me/" frameBorder="0"></iframe>

 <hr>